 Researchers have pursed an understanding between market orientation and business performance by investigating.
-Many studies (Jaworski&Kohli, 1993; Narver&Slater, 1990) found a positive relationship between market orientation and performance.
-Jaworski&Kohli(1993) examined the relationship between market orientation and both objective and judgemental measures of performance, and found that market orientation is not associated with objective measures of performance, but it is positively associated with judgmental measures of performance.
-Jaworski and Kohli, Narver and Slater; Ruekert, Slater conducted in a variety of commercial and non commercial environment at many different analysis to research into the market orientation and business performance levels of relationship has While most of the research has been conducted in US (Ngai and Ellis, 2000).
-Other studies have been conducted in the UK (Greenley, 1995) and in japan, (Deshpande et al Ngai and Ellis,2000).
+Many studies (Jaworski&Kohli, 1993; Narver&Slater, 1990) market orientation and performance. a positive relationship between Jaworski&Kohli(1993) examined the relationship between market orientation and both objective and judgemental measures of performance, and found that market orientation is not associated with objective measures of performance, but it is positively associated with judgmental measures of performance.
+Jaworski and Kohli, Narver and Slater; Ruekert, Slater conducted in a variety of commercial and non commercial environment at many different levels of analysis to research into the market orientation and business performance relationship has While most of the research has been conducted in US (Ngai and Ellis, 2000).
+Other studies have been conducted in the UK (Greenley, 1995) and in japan, (Deshpande et al Ngai and Ellis, 2000).
 Table 1 summaries of market orientation research US research (1990-1996).
 Table 2 summaries non US market orientation research (1990-1996) from (Ngai and Ellis, 2000).
 As a result, a high degree of market orientation leads to customer loyalty, which in the long run contributes to better economic performance.
-Kohli&Jaworski posited a positive relationship between firm's market orientation level and customer satisfaction(Oliveros&Lado,2003).
+Kohli&Jaworski posited a market orientation level and customer relationship between firm's positive satisfaction(Oliveros&Lado,2003).
 Also customer loyalty is expected to have a positive impact on business economic performance since market oriented firms have a larger number of satisfied customer and therefore a higher rate of repeated purchase(Dick and Basu, 1994; Lambin, 1996).